 Get out your holiday decorations and go to town.
 If you celebrate Christmas, throw a tree trimming party for two, replete with all the ornaments you need, some hot chocolate (spike it if you’d like), and Christmas cookies.
 Beforehand, picking out the tree – or cutting it down if you’re into that – can make the date even more special.
 When the tree is done, get a picture of the two of you in front of it.
 And be sure to hang the mistletoe and kiss each other under it.
 If you celebrate another holiday, such as Chanukah, then decorate for that holiday and whip up some potato pancakes for your snack.
 The point is to get in the spirit of the season and prepare your home together.

 Local theaters are always putting on holiday shows – from a concert to a live nativity.
-In New York, the Rockettes in the Christmas Spectacular are a must see.
+In New York, the Rockettes, in the Christmas Spectacular, are a must see.
 The Nutcracker is performed during this time of year in almost every town in the United States.
-There are so many other options if you keep an eye on your local paper or Website.
+There are many other options if you keep an eye on your local paper or Website.
 Many of them are free, especially tree and menorah lighting ceremonies, which often feature food and entertainment.

 Pictures with Santa